snakemake/snakemake/docs/executing/cli.rst

 would setup Snakemake to always submit to the SLURM cluster middleware and never use more than 100 parallel jobs in total.
 The profile can be used to set a default for each option of the Snakemake command line interface.
 For this, option ``--someoption`` becomes ``someoption:`` in the profile.
-The profile folder can additionally contain auxilliary files, e.g., jobscripts, or any kind of wrappers.
+The profile folder can additionally contain auxiliary files, e.g., jobscripts, or any kind of wrappers.
 See https://github.com/snakemake-profiles/doc for examples.
 If options accept multiple arguments these must be given as YAML list in the profile.
 If options expect structured arguments (like ``--default-resources RESOURCE=VALUE``, ``--set-threads RULE=VALUE``, or ``--set-resources RULE:RESOURCE=VALUE``), those can be given as strings in the expected forms, i.e.